 Amen!
 Good preaching!

-Idle musings by a once again bookseller, always bibliophile, current copyeditor, proofreader, and former cabin housekeeper/maintenance guy.
+Idle musings by a once again bookseller, always bibliophile, current copyeditor and proofreader.
 Complete with ramblings about biblical studies, the ancient Near East, bicycling, gardening, or anything else I am reading (or experiencing).
-All live from Red Wing, MN
+All more or less live from Red Wing, MN

 Most of us non-Americans are naturally nonplussed at the fury that Barak Obama’s health care reform bill has unleashed.
 It perplexes us that so many suburban American Christians who do not care one iota about a trillion-dollar military budget, and wax eloquently about being zealously ”pro-life”, are now indignant about their state spending public funds to make the poor Americans more equal to them when it comes to receiving medical treatment and enjoying good health!
 Please, could some Republican party Christian explain these anomalies to the rest of the Body of Christ around the world?